Descriptive power and predictive limits of a discrete Hasimoto--DNLS model of protein backbone structure

 This identification gives $E[n]$ a geometric interpretation beyond that of a fitting residual: it serves as a \emph{local measure of discrete helical symmetry breaking}.
-At each residue, $E[n]$ quantifies the degree to which the local backbone geometry deviates from a perfect discrete helix, i.e., from a fixed point of the screw-motion group.
+At each residue, $E[n]$ quantifies the degree to which the local backbone geometry deviates from a perfect discrete circular helix, i.e., from a fixed point of the screw-motion group.
 In this picture, helical segments correspond to near-symmetric regions ($E[n]\approx 0$), while loops and strands correspond to regions of broken symmetry ($E[n]\gg 0$).
 The circular helix is the differential-geometric realization of the uniform integrable segment analyzed dynamically above: the screw-motion orbit $\mathbf r[n+1]=M\,\mathbf r[n]$ is the same object as the translation-invariant Bloch mode of the transfer matrix $T$, whose conserved quasi-momentum coincides in magnitude with the torsion, $|q|=|\tau|$ [Eq.~(\ref{eq:dispersion})].
 The geometric condition $E[n]=0$ and the dynamical condition of an exactly conserved quasi-momentum are thus two readings of one structure, so that $E[n]$ measures, equivalently, the local breaking of helical symmetry and the local non-conservation of the Bloch quasi-momentum.